djrmanik/salestransaction-dashboard/README.md

-# UAS Cloud - Observable Web Application
+# UAS Cloud - Observability: Stack Monitoring (Prometheus + Grafana)

 This is a containerized web application designed for the Cloud Services UAS project.
 It demonstrates backend processing, system observability, and monitoring using the Prometheus/Grafana stack.